meghannulf/Pong/README.md

-# Pong
+# Unity Pong Game
-My github repo for CS383 Pong game
+How to Play:
+1. Clone the repository